thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 The [primarycolors] shortcode adds a block that will display all of your brand's primary colors.

+The [accentcolors] shortcode adds a block that will display all of your brand's accent colors.
+These can be colors that compliment your primary colors, for example.

 == Installation ==

 Upload the plugin to your WordPress installation and activate it.